Atreyagaurav/nameit/README.md

 You can filter the formats, (remember that if you remove a format and there are variables only used in that format, you can remove them by entering 0 for the choices to filter), you can filter the choices for the variables.
 Press enter with no inputs to just leave it be, otherwise, use `start-end` format that'll only keep the choices in that range (inclusive).
 You can just use `-end` or `start-` format, if you want to just denote the lower and upper limit only.
 For example, `1-5` will keep entries 1 to 5, and remove everything else, while `-5` also has the same effect, and something like `3-` will keep everything from 3 onwards and only remove 1 and 2.

 # Special Template Variables
+## Date Time
+For date time use a format accepted by `date` command, for example, `%Y` is year in 4 digits format, `%m` is month, and so on.
+Using `%F` will give you the date in `YYYY-MM-DD` format.
+See `man date` for more formats.
+Program will panic on incorrect format.

 ## Numbering
 Any variable with a multiple `#` character is considered a number format.
 It'll be rendered as loop index for the file being processed that starts with 1 and is zero padded.
 For example `###` will start from `001`.

 ## Old Filename Parts
 If you use `*` in the format, it will use the first part of the old filename, more * you have more parts it'll reuse.
 Parts are defined as the strings separated by `_`.
 You can use `?` to include the whole previous filename.